turingschool/curriculum/source/projects/blogger.markdown

 Our blog will be centered around "articles," so we'll need a table in the database to store all the articles and a model to allow our Rails app to work with that data.
 We'll use one of Rails' generators to create the required files.
 Switch to your terminal and enter the following:

 {% terminal %}
-$ bin/rails generate model Article
+$ rails generate model Article
 {% endterminal %}

-Note that we use `bin/rails` here but we used `rails` previously.
-The `rails` command is used for generating new projects, and the `bin/rails` command is used for controlling Rails.
+Note that we use `rails` here but we used `bin/rails` previously.
+With `rails`, RubyGems will activate the latest version of the rails executable it can find in PATH.
+This is fine as long as you use this version of Rails in your project.
+If you have a project which uses an older version of Rails and you run `rails`, you can run into problems when trying to run code that's changed in the latest Rails version. `bin/rails` fixes this problem by making sure your environment uses the versions specified in your project's Gemfile.

 We're running the `generate` script, telling it to create a `model`, and naming that model `Article`.
 From that information, Rails creates the following files: